IRNAS/irnas-zephyr-template/doc/development/twister.md

 - The `tests` section is where the actual Test Scenarios are defined.
 In the above example there are
   3: `app.prod`, `app.rtt` and `app.debug`.
 Test Scenario names must be strings, without space or special characters and they **must** have at least one dot.
-The convention is to use the dot to separate the Test Scenarios as per the folder structure and conditions that they are testing.
-  **Test Scenarios must be unique across the whole repository**.
+The convention is to use the dot to separate the Test Scenarios by the folder structure and conditions that they are testing. **Test Scenarios must be unique across the whole repository**.
 - Each Test Scenario can have several fields that apply only to it.
 - `platform_allow` field lists a set of platforms that this Test Scenario should only be run for.
   This field in most of cases acts as a filter, however, this depends on how Twister is invoked.
 See